AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 ## How the transform works

-Let's understand more about how this transform works.
-With `from` you define your source, which field in the schema you want to replace.
+`from` defines your source, the field in the schema you want to replace.

 ```json
 [